Step One: Create a Trip

 All American Drive-Ins

 Ardy and Ed’s is a real blast from the past and a truly authentic 1950s drive-in.
-This year marks the drive-in’s 65th anniversary from when it opened as Southside A&W back in 1948.
-To celebrate, enjoy various specials throughout the year, like 65-cent fries.
-Roller skating waitresses still take your order, and we recommend well, everything on the menu.
+2013 marked the drive-in’s 65th anniversary from when it opened as Southside A&W back in 1948.
+Roller skating waitresses still take your order, and we recommend, well, everything on the menu.
 Don’t miss their monthly classic car Cruise Nights.

 With traditional drive-up fare, Gus’s is a great stop in a prime location.
 Close to Alpine Valley Resort and minutes from Lake Geneva, this drive-in is an easy and scenic drive through the Kettle Moraine State Forest.
 And on Saturdays, just follow the sound of rumbling and thundering engines to Gus’s during their Cruise Nights.
 Car lovers love the display of classics, hot-rod and rad-rods every weekend.

 This drive-in has been serving custard for more than six decades and offers a classic drive-in experience.
 With delicious burgers and custard, and a giant neon sign with an ice-cream cone, you can’t go wrong at Milty Wilty.
 This is that iconic drive-in you went to as a child, and now bring your own children to.
 Make sure you visit this summer, because Milty-Wilty is only open through September.